The Management Centre

 At the moment

-Before joining =mc, I worked in HR for several years in both the private and charity sectors.
+Before joining =mc learning, I worked in HR for several years in both the private and charity sectors.
 I started out at a major City Law firm, where I provided a support role to staff, managers and senior management on all kinds on employment issues.
 Whilst there, I really enjoyed developing and facilitating training for staff and HR colleagues alike.
+My interest in helping other people to do their best work and facilitating that grew from here.
 I was also involved in large change projects, working with management to lead change and providing support to staff.
+I’ve seen change projects managed really well, and know that even so people can find it hard to handle.
+Changes in technology, ways of working, job roles and even people joining or leaving a team can all have a different impact on different people at different times.
+Being involved in these programmes meant I saw first hand how important communication is, and planning!

-Through our work at =mc I am constantly inspired by the work the people on our programmes are doing and how our customers handle the tough challenges that they face.
+Now I am very lucky to be able to work so many great charities and organisations through our work at =mc learning.
+I am constantly inspired by the work the people on our programmes are doing and how our customers handle the tough challenges that they face.
 I’m really enjoying seeing people develop as leaders as they go through their own learning journey on our courses.
 This means honing their skills so that they are confident to lead others, to make tough decisions, to improve their own performance and develop their teams.
 I’m always delighted when I can see participants applying the tools they’ve learned on the course, and getting tangible results.
 When I hear from them several months after the course, I’m thrilled to hear how they are making techniques work for them.

 Contact Yvette Gyles